 There are 6 main steps in submitting your podcast to Google Play:

 - Log into the Google Play Music Store

 - Verify your email address and podcast ownership

 Now, let’s break each of these steps down.

-To submit your podcast to Google Play Music (or any other podcasting directory really) you’ll need to find your podcast RSS feed.
-Here we’ll show you where you can find your feed in both the Castos platform as well as in your WordPress site via Seriously Simple podcasting, but if you’re using another media hosting platform they’ll be able to point you in the right direction to find your feed there.
+To submit your podcast to Google Play Music, you’ll need to find your podcast RSS feed.
+Here we’ll show you where you can find your feed in both the Castos platform as well as in your WordPress site via Seriously Simple podcasting.
+If you’re using another media hosting platform, they’ll be able to point you in the right direction to find your feed there.

 Your feed in Castos